issamhaidar/pdsnd_github/README.md

 new_york_city.csv

 ### Credits
-Kudos to my friend Mustapha who got me excited to take this course.
+Kudos to my friend Mustapha Kassem who got me excited to take this course.